Rank-Factorized Implicit Neural Bias: Scaling Super-Resolution Transformer with FlashAttention: Proposed Methods

 \subsection{Convolutional Local Attention}

 Due to the low-rank nature of the RIB, it may be less effective for certain highly localized, rapidly varying positional patterns.
-We therefore further enhance RIB with a CLA that is designed to strengthen short-range interactions and help capture fine details.
-Technically, given the token features $X$, we define a pair of reshaping operators $\mathcal{F}$ and $\mathcal{F}^{-1}$ that convert between token features and 2D feature maps:
+We therefore further enhance RIB with CLA, which strengthens short-range interactions and helps capture fine details.
+Given token features $X$, we define a pair of reshaping operators $\mathcal{F}$ and $\mathcal{F}^{-1}$ that convert between token features and 2D feature maps: